Product Management, Figma MVP

 Context

-As an avid Figma user since 2019, I have found Figma Community to be one of its most beneficial features.
-Community is a platform that enables designers and developers to publish their files, widgets, and plugins, creating a collaborative space for users to learn, interact, and support each other.
-What began as a product to discover creative work has evolved into a robust ecosystem of individuals, teams, and organizations contributing thousands of resources for millions of users.
+As a self-proclaimed Figma power user since 2019, I have found Community to be one of its most useful features.
+Figma Community is a platform that allows users to publish their files, widgets, and plugins, creating a collaborative space for designers and developers to learn, interact, and support each other.
+What started as a product to discover creative work has since evolved into a thriving ecosystem of individuals, teams, and organizations contributing thousands of resources for millions of users.

 The Challenge

-• Whether an opportunity exists to improve the product
+Whether there was a viable opportunity to improve the product

 II.
 My Role